-No measures are proposed to reduce or control noise impacts.
+This non-project, legislative action only.
 Any project that results from the plan will be required to comply with MICC Ch.
 8.24, Nuisance Control Code, which regulates permissible noise levels.

-- 8. Land and Shoreline Use - a.
+8. Land and Shoreline Use

+a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.